THANKSGIVING SPECIAL: 15% OFF EVERYTHING IN OUR ONLINE SHOP WITH COUPON CODE THANKS15

 440C is a martensitic stainless steel, thus it is hardenable by heat treatment.
 To achieve the creation of martensite, it is necessary to reduce the amount of austenite by heat treatment.

-440C heat treatment diagram440C heat treatment diagram
+440C heat treatment diagram

 To relieve stresses from 440C in its annealed condition, heat the material uniformly to 1200 - 1250°F (650 - 677°C) and hold this temperature for two hours.
 Then cool in still air.

-For hardened 440C heat the material to 25 - 50°F (approx. 10°C)below the tempering temperature and hold for two hours and then air cool in still air.
+For hardened 440C heat the material to 25 - 50°F (approx. 10°C)below the tempering temperature and hold for two hours and then cool in still air.

 Hardening 440C stainless steel heat to 1850 - 1950°F (1010 - 1066°C), followed by quenching in warm oil or cooling in air.
 Oil quenching is necessary for large sections or complex parts.
 Beware not to overheat, as full hardness cannot be reached and temper immediately to achieve a wide range of hardness values.